 Get entertainment news, trailer drops, and photos with IMDb's coverage of 2017 San Diego Comic-Con featuring host and IMDboat captain Kevin Smith.
 Watch our exclusive celebrity interviews, and tune in to our LIVE show from 3:30 to 5 p.m.
 PDT on Saturday, July 22.

-Lucien Ginsburg, a rebellious French Jewish boy with a grotesque imagination, hates playing the piano like his father, a bar professional, and manages to be admitted to Montmartre Academy as painter, where he befriends an SS officer who helps him survive he occupation.
+Lucien Ginsburg, a rebellious French Jewish boy with a grotesque imagination, hates playing the piano like his father, a bar professional, and manages to be admitted to Montmartre Academy as a painter, where he befriends an SS officer who helps him survive the occupation.
 After the war, he chooses to become a performing artist and adopts the stage name Serge Gainsbourg.
 His unorthodox songs bring him success, even his parents's approval, and lots of lovers, yet his marriages are all utter failures.
 Written by

 11 of 13 people found this review helpful.